This section is normative.

 The federation authority SHALL make lists of all member IdPs and RPs available to other members within the scope of the federation agreement.
 IdPs within a federation authority SHOULD enable dynamic registration of new RPs, as discussed in [SP800-63C], subject to the rules of the federation authority, the desired federation assurance level, and the capabilities of the federation protocol in use.

-The federation authority SHALL document the full set of attributes to be provided by each IdP and allowed to be requested by RPs within the federation.
+The federation authority SHALL document the full set of attributes that can be provided by each IdP and allowed to be requested by RPs within the federation.
 The federation authority SHALL collect the attributes requested by RPs joining the federation and SHALL document the RP’s justification and use for these attributes.

 For each federated transaction with an RP, the proxy SHALL determine the appropriate upstream PIV IdP that is appropriate for each PIV identity account it proxies to a downstream RP.